Gotta-Go/Gotta-Go.github.io/style_guidelines.md

 Colours
 ========
 Gotta Go's colours represent how we are to our customers.
-The colours will emphasize our pleasing attitude and drive to help them.
+The colours will emphasize our pleasing attitude and our drive to help them.

 These are our color swatches: